Frequently asked questions

 To help make it simple measure your room (m) WxLxH divide by 14 giving an average output required.

 Can I burn wood in a smoke control zone?

-Yes but you will need to make sure your stove has been defra approved for burning in a smoke control area.
+Yes but you will need to make sure your stove has been defra exempt for burning in a smoke control area.
 Fortunately there is a growing supply of these from various manufacturers.

 Can I connect my woodburner stove to a central heating system?

 Many stoves have the option of a back boiler, this can provide hot water or link into a central heating circuit to distribute the heat around the house.
 You must take care as there are safety implications.
 You can imagine the damage that an exploding back boiler could do.
 However a good plumber or heating engineer will install a safe and very effective system that will give you years of cheaper heat.